jccheng-hub/PDchain/README.md

 `--partial` turns on partial diffusion.
 Note that the output diffused structure will always match the input structure in length with partial diffusion.

+`--timesteps 1` specifies the number of timesteps for RFdiffusion.
+When using partial diffusion, this number is allowed to dip below 15.
+The higher number of timesteps, the greater the deviation from the original input structure.

 `--fixedres B1-110` is necessary here to prevent MPNN from sequence designing the target protein (the barnase on chain B).

 `--select_met min:ddg` specifies the selection metric during iterative rounds of MPNN-FastRelax.
 By default, designs with improved Rosetta score and/or MPNN confidence scores will be accepted after refinement, but this flag will make it so that acceptance/rejection depends solely on the specified metric.
 Here, the `min:` prefix specifies that we want lower values of `ddg`.
 If you want to maximize some metric value instead, you would use the `max:` prefix (e.g. `--select_met max:protein_mpnn_score`).
 If you want to lean towards some specific values, you would use the `val` prefix followed by `=[desired_value]` (e.g. `--select_met val:dsasa=0.7`).
 See section **ADD SECTION HERE** for available metrics.